July 31, 1831 - May 8, 1891

 Helena Petrovna Blavatsky was a Russian occultist, spirit medium, and author who co-founded the Theosophical Society in 1875.
 She gained an international following as the leading theoretician of Theosophy, the esoteric movement that the society promoted.

 Born into an aristocratic Russian-German family in Yekaterinoslav, Ukraine, Blavatsky traveled widely around the Russian Empire as a child.
 Largely self-educated, she developed an interest in Western esotericism during her teenage years.
+Like Aleister Crowley (October 12, 1875 - December 1, 1947) - their timelines overlapping - Helena P. Blavatsky was mentally unstable.

 According to her later claims, in 1849 she embarked on a series of world travels, visiting Europe, the Americas, and India.
 She alleged that during this period she encountered a group of spiritual adepts, the "Masters of the Ancient Wisdom", who sent her to Shigatse, Tibet, where they trained her to develop her own psychic powers.
 Both contemporary critics and later biographers have argued that some or all of these foreign visits were fictitious, and that she spent this period in Europe.